-- 2324 Based on these assumptions, the quantitative impact of applying IFRS 16 in 2014 would have been to: - (a) create a lease liability of 450.9 billion euro, representing 4% of the item 'total debt' as defined in the commercial database, and 1.3% of the total liabilities (calculated as the difference between total assets and equity).
-When entities in Financials industry are excluded, the lease liability represents 16% of the total debt; - (b) create a right-of-use asset of 420.7 billion euro representing 14.8% of net property, plant and equipment; - (c) impact equity by 30.2 billion euro, representing 0.6% of the equity; - (d) introduce a lease expense for the following period of 106.7 billion euro, which is 1.8 billion euro lower than the lease commitments due within 12 months and represents 0.3% of income before taxes; - (e) increase EBITDA, excluding the Financials industry, by 10.2%.
-The impact on EBT and EBITDA is highly sensitive to the lease term assumptions, as the simulated right-of-use asset is amortised on the assumed residual lease term.

-2425 Other observations from the study are that:

-- (a) IFRS 16 impacts industries differently with the greatest impact in terms of the lease liability as a percentage of total debt being energy, technology and consumer staples and the least affected being materials, utilities and financials; - (b) the lease liability represents 8.7 times the amount of finance capital leases liability (450.9 billion to 52 billion euro), indicating the relative magnitude of finance and operating leases under IAS 17; and - (c) the commercial database discloses a metric called 'Operating lease debt equivalent' equal to eight times the rental expense for the year.
-This metric amounts 786.6 billion Euro for the sample, 74% higher than the lease liability from the study. - 2526 EFRAG performed a sensitivity analysis of the impact of changes in the discount rate: - (a) the impact on the lease liability and right-of-use asset are sensitive to the selection of the discount rate, but the sensitivity is not so great that the overall results noted above cannot be taken as an indication; and - (b) the impact on earnings before taxes is not significantly sensitive to changes in the discount rate. - 2627 A second part of the study considered the impact of IFRS 16 on a sample of listed and unlisted small and medium entities using IFRS.
-The sample includes 487 entities from twenty countries.
-Given the limited availability of data on unlisted SMEs using IFRS in the commercial data base, this sample may not be representative of SMEs overall limited.
+- (a) the entities selected are a non-statistical sample, therefore the findings cannot be projected to the full population of IFRS preparers in Europe; - (b) the simulation is based on 2014 accounting data; - (c) the simulation applies a single set of assumptions to all leases without taking into account the specific individual terms; - (d) the simulation implicitly assumes that there are no new leases in the first period after initial application; and - (e) IFRS 16 provides different elections for the first application.
+The simulation assumes that the entities will apply the approach described in paragraph C8(b)(i) in the Standard, which results in an impact on equity on initial application.
+The use of different elections in the transition requirements would result in a different measurement of the right-of-use asset, a different simulated impact on equity on initial application and a different simulated impact on profit or loss in the first period after initial application. - 36 Based on these assumptions, the quantitative impact of applying IFRS 16 in 2014 would have been to: - (a) create a lease liability of 450.9 billion euro, representing 4% of the item 'total debt' as defined in the commercial database, and 1.3% of the total liabilities (calculated as the difference between total assets and equity).
+When entities in the financial industry are excluded, the lease liability represents 16% of the total debt; - (b) create a right-of-use asset of 420.7 billion euro representing 14.8% of net property, plant and equipment; - (c) impact equity by 30.2 billion euro, representing 0.6% of the equity; - (d) introduce a lease expense for the following period of 106.7 billion euro, which is 1.8 billion euro lower than the lease commitments due within 12 months and represents 0.3% of income before taxes; - (e) increase EBITDA, excluding the Financials industry, by 10.2%.
+The impact on EBT and EBITDA is highly sensitive to the lease term assumptions, as the simulated right-of-use asset is amortised on the assumed residual lease term. - 37 Other observations from the study are that: - (a) IFRS 16 impacts industries differently with the greatest impact in terms of the lease liability as a percentage of total debt being energy, technology and consumer staples and the least affected being materials, utilities and financials; - (b) the lease liability represents 8.7 times the amount of finance capital leases liability (450.9 billion to 52 billion euro), indicating the relative magnitude of finance and operating leases under IAS 17; and - (c) the commercial database discloses a metric called 'Operating lease debt equivalent' equal to eight times the rental expense for the year.
+This metric amounts 786.6 billion Euro for the sample, 74% higher than the lease liability from the study. - 38 EFRAG performed an analysis of the sensitivity of the results to changes in the discount rate.
+This analysis indicated that: - the lease liability and right-of-use asset are sensitive to the discount rate used, but not to the point that the results above would be substantially different; and - (b) earnings before taxes are only modestly sensitive. - 39 The economic study commissioned by EFRAG included a similar quantitative assessment prepared on a larger sample of [2,215] listed entities across a range of industries.
+This assessment found similar effects to those described above.
+Based on their assumptions the quantitative impact of applying IFRS 16 would be to: